-Cooling the skin
+- Cooling the skin

-Increasing moisturization and softening of skin, which makes medicine penetrate better
+- Increasing moisturization and softening of skin, which makes medicine penetrate better

-Serving as a physical barrier against scratching
+- Serving as a physical barrier against scratching

 Some wet wraps are created using moistened gauze, cotton, or bandages.
 Another technique involves using wet pajamas as the physical barrier.
 While it may sound strange at first, wet pajamas can actually be an effective wet-wrap dressing.

-Soak a pair of form-fitting pajamas in warm, clean water and wring out excess water (the pajamas should be wet but not dripping)
+- Soak a pair of form-fitting pajamas in warm, clean water and wring out excess water (the pajamas should be wet but not dripping)

-Put on the wet pajamas so that they are covering the treated areas of skin
+- Put on the wet pajamas so that they are covering the treated areas of skin

-On top of the wet pajamas, put on a dry pair of pajamas or other form-fitting clothes, preferably made of cotton
+- On top of the wet pajamas, put on a dry pair of pajamas or other form-fitting clothes, preferably made of cotton

-Periodically (ideally every 2 hours), remoisten the wet pajamas using a spray bottle of warm, clean water
+- Periodically (ideally every 2 hours), remoisten the wet pajamas using a spray bottle of warm, clean water

 The wet pajamas should be left in place for at least 12 hours, typically overnight.
 The wet-wrap pajamas should be done once daily for 1 week, then repeated once weekly as needed.
-Wet-wrap therapy can be especially helpful during times of flares of AD, when symptoms return or worsen.
+Wet-wrap therapy can be especially helpful during times of flares of eczema, when symptoms return or worsen.
 Improvement in symptoms with wet-wrap therapy usually occurs within the first week of using the therapy.